AkshatJen/AkshatJen/README.md

 <h2><strong>About Me</strong></h2>

+I enjoy reading, learning and growing 🌱 every day.
+In my spare time, I like to cook 🍲, play music 🎸 and practise climbing 🧗 and callisthenics 🤸🏼

 - :zap: I have a keen interest in science and philosophy.
 - :earth_africa: I share a little bit of my knowledge with the world through my [![Medium](https://img.shields.io/badge/Medium-%23000000.svg?logo=medium&logoColor=white)](#)